 America Reads is a national campaign that was initiated in 1996 by the Clinton Administration and its focus is to help children learn to read proficiently by the end of 3rd grade.
 Currently, there are more than 1,200 colleges and universities participating in the America Reads program across the country.

 Research shows that reading aloud plays an important role in literacy development.
 The goal of the America Reads program is to foster a love of literature in young children through positive reading role modeling provided by America Reads Student Readers.
-Student Readers will be paired with a local elementary school/student where they will spend time reading aloud one-on-one with the same elementary students every week.
+Student Readers will be paired with a local elementary school/student where they will spend time reading aloud and working on literary activities with students.

-Compensation for America Reads Student Readers is $11.55/hour, 5-10 hours a week.
+Compensation for America Reads Student Readers is $12.55/hour, 5-10 hours a week.
 Hours worked are dependent on the elementary school’s schedule, the student’s schedule and the work-study award available to the student.
-Training will be provided to all student readers and it is anticipated that Student Readers will begin in school hours by October.
-Student readers are required to have reliable transportation to their school placement.
+Training will be provided to all student readers and it is anticipated that Student Readers will begin hours by October.
+At this time, the program is through Zoom.

 1. Each person writes down a question beginning with “Why” Example- Why do cats meow?

 2. Fold the top over to hide the question, and pass it the next person who without looking at the question, writes an answer starting with “Because”.
 Example- Because I hate broccoli!

 3. Read out all the questions and answers.

 Why do cats meow?
 Because I hate broccoli!

 Have everyone get in a circle and clap hands to the beat. (clapping hands is optional)